‘The Walking Dead: The Final Season’ Announced As Clementine Shares Some Depressing Rules

 The Walking Dead: The Final Season picks up a couple of years down the line from A New Frontier as an older Clementine is taking care of young AJ.
 This is almost the complete role reversal of Season 1 released in 2012 that saw players take on the role of Lee Everett and be the protector and surrogate father to Clementine.

-Here is Telltale’s official description of its latest choice and consequences story:
+Here is Telltale’s official description of its latest choice and consequences story.

 The Walking Dead: The Final Season official announcement trailer picks up on this theme with Clementine running AJ through the rules for survival when encountering zombies.
 This gets to be an especially gut-wrenching moment when she asks the young boy what he should do if she gets bitten.

 Telltale Games is also touting some upgrades to its game engine with the latest season of The Walking Dead.
 The game will sport a new over-the-shoulder camera system promising greater freedom plus scenes featuring unscripted combat for the first time in the franchise.
-Meanwhile, a new art style is being used to more closely match Robert Kirkman’s comic book series while 4K resolution and HDR lighting will be support on the PS4 Pro, Xbox One X, and high-end PCs.
+Meanwhile, a new art style is being used to more closely match Robert Kirkman’s comic book series while 4K resolution and HDR lighting will be supported on the PS4 Pro, Xbox One X, and high-end PCs.